sc20anonymous/DCQCN-validation/README.md

 # DCQCN-validation
 ## Topology and traffic pattern
-The same as Fig.1 in the paper:
+The same as Fig.1 in the paper.
+H1 and H2 send large messages with a size of 20MB, forming long-lived flow F1, F2 to R1 and R2, respectively.
+After 3ms, H3-H17 start sending small messages to R2 at the same time, lasting for 1ms.
+The size of each message is 4KB.
 <div align="center"><img width="400" height="200" src="https://github.com/sc20anonymous/DCQCN-validation/raw/master/topology.png"/></div>

 ## Simulator